aristanetworks/avd-workshops/workshops/git.md

  create mode 100644 newfile.txt
 ```

-Now these files are committed to your local copy of the repository.
+Now these files are committed to your local repository.

 ## Intermediate Level

+Before proceeding further, make sure you are logged into your active GitHub account.

+If you do not have a GitHub account, you can create one **[here](https://github.com/join)**.

 ### Fork a Repository